-Eldritch Abominations: The "Shadow creatures" that serve as bosses in the video game take their forms from Ned's fears, but the good ending indicates that they exist outside of and apart from him, and upon defeat are removed from his head rather than outright destroyed.
-Interestingly, they don't need his fear to survive, and seem to be tormenting him for no reason other than boredom.
+- Eldritch Abominations: The "Shadow creatures" that serve as bosses in the video game take their forms from Ned's fears, but the good ending indicates that they exist outside of and apart from him, and upon defeat are removed from his head rather than outright destroyed.
+Interestingly, it seems they don't need his fear specifically to survive, so it's unclear what their reasons are for tormenting him.

 Graveyard Shadow/Ted Needlemeyer